Painters and Decorators in Dulwich (SE21, SE22)

 Frequently Asked Questions

-A typical four-bedroom Dulwich Victorian villa lands at £12,000-£18,000 to fully redecorate inside, based on two coats of premium trade or specifier paint (Farrow & Ball, Little Greene, or Edward Bulmer are common in Dulwich), a proper two-coat woodwork system, full preparation, and hand cutting-in around original features.
-Smaller Edwardian semis run £8,000-£13,000.
-Exterior repaints add £6,000-£13,000 on top, depending on access and the property height.
-We price per room based on actual dimensions rather than a flat rate.
+- A typical four-bedroom Dulwich Victorian villa redecorated inside is built on two coats of premium trade or specifier paint (Farrow & Ball, Little Greene, or Edward Bulmer are common in Dulwich), a proper two-coat woodwork system, full preparation, and hand cutting-in around original features.
+Smaller Edwardian semis are a smaller scope.
+Exterior repaints depend on access and property height.
+We scope per room based on actual dimensions rather than a flat rate.
 Fixed-price contract after the site visit.
 The price doesn't change unless the specification does.

-If your property is on the Dulwich Estate (most of SE21, large parts of SE22 and SE24), yes — for external paint changes.
+- If your property is on the Dulwich Estate (most of SE21, large parts of SE22 and SE24), yes, for external paint changes.
 Estate consent is separate from Southwark Council planning permission and is required for any change of colour or paint type on visible exterior elevations.
 The Estate has specific views on heritage-appropriate colour palettes and paint types, and approves breathable mineral paints on lime render and traditional oil-based finishes on heritage timber.
 Modern plastic-based masonry paint and standard vinyl matt are typically refused on Estate properties.
-We hold Estate-approved palettes on file and handle the consent application as part of the project at no extra cost.
+We hold Estate-approved palettes on file and handle the consent application as part of the project.

-Three reasons.
+- Three reasons.
 First, the SE21 and SE22 specifics: Victorian villa lime plaster, Georgian breathing-wall systems, Dulwich Estate consent applications, listed building paint requirements, lead paint testing on pre-1992 woodwork.
 Second, full compliance: HSE Control of Lead at Work for any heavy stripping, Listed Building Consent and Dulwich Estate consent applications handled where needed.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Estate consent applications.
 Dulux Trade Approved, Public Liability insurance to £5 million.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Dulwich Painting & Decorating